ItsKaa/VChat/README.md

 - Added setting to change the width and height of the chat window
 - Added setting to change the maximum amount of visible messages
 - Added support for other server-sided mods to read global messages (dedicated-servers only)

+1.2.1
+- Fixed the input size when changing the width of the chat-box.